diasdmhub/Zabbix_Out_of_The_Box/install/install_list.md

 # ZABBIX INSTALLATION STEPS

-When deploying Zabbix in a production environment, it is advisable to plan ahead. [the official documentation](https://www.zabbix.com/documentation/current/en) is the primary reference for concepts and procedures.
+When deploying Zabbix in a production environment, it is advisable to plan ahead.
+[The official documentation](https://www.zabbix.com/documentation/current/en) is the primary reference for concepts and procedures.

 The following are common steps to help you plan a stable Zabbix monitoring environment.
 They are not in any particular order, but rather a logical progression from one step to the next from a requirements perspective.